makerdao/community/governance/votes/Executive vote - February 22, 2024.md

 - yank BA Labs **DAI** stream **20**.
 - yank BA Labs **DAI** stream **21**.
 - yank BA Labs **MKR** stream **35**.

+The reason for this recommendation is that BA Labs will transition to Launch Project funding.

 ### Trigger Spark Proxy Spell